Girls are better off learning about sex from a parent, than from a stranger they meet online.

-This way, girls should never have to be ashamed of menstruation and the changes it does to their bodies, learn more about them, and know how to say “no” when an over-insistent boy asks them to participate in a sexual behaviour.
+This way, girls should never have to be ashamed of menstruation and the changes it makes to their bodies, learn more about them, and know how to say “no” when an over-insistent boy asks them to participate in a sexual act.

-And should they engage in a sexual activity, at the very least they could opt for contraceptive measures that could altogether prevent unintended pregnancy and baby dumping.
+And should they engage in a sexual activity, at the very least they could opt for contraceptive measures that could altogether prevent unintended pregnancies and subsequently, baby dumping.